 Instant Pot split pea soup features hearty ingredients and smoky ham flavor for a satisfying meal the whole family will love.
 The pressure cooker shaves so much time from this recipe, and makes this gluten- and dairy-free pea soup recipe so easy to make!
 Just 16 minutes of pressure cook time here.

-Lentil soup's less popular BFF (at least by number of Google searches), split pea soup brings the same thick and creamy texture made in a flash in an electric pressure cooker.
+Lentil soup's less popular BFF (at least by number of Google searches), split pea soup brings the same thick and creamy texture as Instant Pot lentil soup, and is also made in a flash in the pressure cooker.